hhru/api/docs_eng/employer_negotiations.md

-enabled | logical | Whether the action is possible method | string | HTTP method to perform url | string | URL to send the request to resulting_employer_state | object, null | [employer status](#term-employer-state) on response/invitation enabled upon the action.
-If the action doesn't change the status – `null`. templates | list | Letter templates.
-Contains the template ID and url for [obtaining text according to the template](negotiation_message_templates.md). arguments | list | Mandatory and optional arguments for the request
+enabled | logical | Whether the action is possible method | string | HTTP method to perform url | string | URL to send the request to resulting_employer_state | object, null | [employer's response/invitation status](#term-employer-state) to be assigned after the action is performed.
+If the action does not change the state, the value is "null". templates | list | Email templates.
+Contains the template ID and URL for [getting the text for the template](negotiation_message_templates.md). arguments | list | Mandatory and additional arguments for the request

-Action has attached list of possible arguments such as:
+There is a list of arguments for the action; at this point, you may encounter the following arguments:

 * `message` – the message that will be sent to the applicant's email.
 Use [templates](negotiation_message_templates.md) to obtain texts.
-* `address_id` – ID of the [address](employer_addresses.md) that will be specified in the invitation
+* `address_id` – [address](employer_addresses.md) ID that will be specified in the invitation
 * `send_sms` – whether to notify the applicant of the invitation via SMS.
-In order to send specify `true`, default value is `false`.
+To initiate the sending of a message, pass "true"; the default is "false".

-The application should be capable of entering these arguments.
-In future we may add other arguments, however they won't be mandatory.
-Mandatory arguments may vary depending on response/invitation.
+The application should be able to fill in these arguments.
+Other arguments may be added in the future;

-Each argument will be indicated with:
+however, they will not be mandatory.
+The list of mandatory arguments can be different for different responses/invitations.

+The following parameters will be specified for each argument:

 Name | Type | Description
 --- | --- | --------
 id | string | Argument ID
-required | logical | Mandatory argument
-required_arguments | list | Arguments to be applied if this argument is indicated.
-E.g., the address is optional, however if it is indicated you must also specify the message.
+required | logical | Whether the argument is mandatory required_arguments | list | Arguments that must also be passed if this argument is specified.
+For example, the address is optional, but you must also specify a message when you pass the address.

 <a name="get-negotiation"></a>